semente-de/documentation/0.3-2024/reflections/README.md

 To better explain the image of spirals and its potentialities, FF made another video, this one more conceptual.
 It's [here](https://www.youtube.com/watch?v=3FVgJoglx7g).

+Maira, Bernardo and Felipe had a workshop about the semente principles: communities, circularity and regeneration.
+The video is available [here](https://www.youtube.com/watch?v=QZ5N1hMrrU4).
+The conversation was summarised in the blog post [Community Ways](https://semente.de/lab/community-ways).

 ### See also